Egidius Monoszló: Role in the feudal anarchy

 When the Ban of Slavonia, Joachim Gutkeled, turned against Stephen V and kidnapped his ten-year old son and heir, Ladislaus in the summer of 1272, a new era had begun in Medieval Hungary.
 Stephen besieged Joachim's fortress in Koprivnica, but could not free his son.
 The king soon fell ill and died on 6 August 1272, thus the Monoszló brothers lost their patron.
 Joachim Gutkeled departed for Székesfehérvár as soon as he was informed of Stephen V's death, because he wanted to arrange Ladislaus' coronation.
 Stephen's widow, Elizabeth the Cuman joined him, infuriating Stephen V's partisans who accused her of having conspired against her husband.
 Egidius Monoszló immediately laid siege in late August to the Dowager Queen's palace in Székesfehérvár to "rescue" Ladislaus from the rival baronial group's influence.
 Another foreign chronicles – including the Continuatio Vindobonensis – claimed the Monoszlós wanted to assert Duke Béla of Macsó's claim to the Hungarian throne, but historian Attila Zsoldos rejects this option.

 However Egidius' military action ended in failure as the Gutkeled troops routed his army after some clashes and bloodshed.
 As an Austrian chronicler wrote, Egidius, "fear of the Queen's revenge", fled to Pressburg (today Bratislava, Slovakia), alongside his brother, Gregory.
 They captured the castle and its surrounding areas and handed over to Ottokar II who provided shelter to them.
 Their Hungarian lands were confiscated following that by Queen Elizabeth in the name of his son.
-The Monoszló brothers were granted the Austrian castles of Laa, Stockerau, Korneuburg and Kreuzenstein by Ottokar, who also commissioned them to administrate Pressburg and the adjacent forts.
+The Monoszló brothers were granted the Austrian castles of Laa, Stockerau, Korneuburg and Kreuzenstein, in addition to annual appanage of 2,000 marks by Ottokar, who also commissioned them to administrate Pressburg and the adjacent forts.
 This favorable treatment infuriated Henry Kőszegi, who, as a former ally of the late Béla IV, had spent the last two years in exile at Ottokar's court in Prague.
+According to the narratives, Henry Kőszegi hated Egidius wholeheartedly, who, furthermore, received Laa during his arrival, Henry's grant two years earlier.
 As a result he decided to return Hungary and joined Elizabeth and Joachim's baronial group, despite the former ancient hostilities.